AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-entitlement-configuration.md

 To configure support entitlements for your organization, first add or invite the user through the Admin Console.

-## Adding support entitled roles to an organization
+## Adding support entitlement roles to an organization

 The support admin role is a non-administrative role that has access to support-related information.
 Support admins can view, create, and manage issue reports.